qteatime/kate/_sources/user/manual/intro/emulator.rst.txt

 -----

 Kate supports several different input methods.
-Games are encouraged to provide alternative inputs, so even if your device doesn't support all of the input methods, the game is still playable.
+Games are encouraged to provide alternative inputs so the game is still playable even if your device doesn't support all of the input methods.

 Pointer input